Teaching Excellence Awards

 NOMINATION PROCESS

-During the open call for nominations (typically in January each year), faculty can self-nominate or be nominated by any other full-time faculty member from their program or the AUPHA membership.
+During the open call for nominations, faculty can self-nominate or be nominated by any other full-time faculty member from their program or the AUPHA membership.

 The nominations package consists of the following: